microsoft/sqlworkshops/SQLonOpenShift/README.md

 - Access to a OpenShift 3.11 cluster
 - Access to all the scripts provided from this workshop from the GitHub repo.

+The Prerequisites module in this workshop provides all the details of tools and software required to take this workshop.

 You might be taking this workshop from an instructor who will provide access to an OpenShift cluster and possibly a client workstation with all the tools and files installed.

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/bulletlist.png">